codigoisaac/codigoisaac/README.md

 ### Hello World. 👋

-My name is Isaac, I'm a junior fullstack web developer at [Sofista Learning](https://sofista.com.br/). 🎓 🪐
+My name is Isaac, I'm a software developer, a bassist, and a being of light. 👨‍💻 🎸 ✨

-I'm graduating in System Analysis and Development in Brazil. 📖 🇧🇷
+🪐 I'm a junior fullstack web developer at [Sofista Learning](https://sofista.com.br/). 🚀

-In my free time I am studying about web/software development and creating websites and webapps for hobby and/or for clients. ⚡ ⚡
+🎓 Graduating in System Analysis and Development in Brazil. 📖 🇧🇷

-I am currently learning more about Node.js, Git and operating systems. 🤓
+🤓 Currently learning more about Node.js, Git and operating systems, and developing websites and webapps in my spare time. ⚡⚡

-Besides programming, I like to meditate, study, play the bass guitar, practice calisthenics and be with nature. 🧘‍♂️ 🧠 🎸 💪 🌳
+Besides programming, I like to meditate, study, play the bass guitar, practice calisthenics and be with nature. 🧘‍♂️ 🧠 🎸 💪 🌳 ☀️

 My Stack: